vkucukcakar/lemp-stack-compose/README.md

 MySQL is replaced with MariaDB, which the an open source drop-in replacement for MySQL used in many distros.
 Although MariaDB is a drop-in replacement for MySQL, it may not be 100% compatible on some situations.
-Currently, MariaDB is commented on common-services.yml.

 Before migration, you must backup all of the databeses.
 This is important!

-Then you can comment MySQL and uncomment the MariaDB line before starting the stack.

 Use Docker's up command.
 ```